In celebration of the 250th Anniversary

 Assert yourselves, yourselves, yourselves, my brave AMERICA.

-and what is believed to be the
+including what is believed to be the

 written by a Harvard College student.